 *Please note that all breakfast and lunch meals are FREE for all SPS students through the end of the 2021-2022 school year.

 Check/Cash Pre-Payment (for Somerville High School students interested in a la carte items.): A check or cash can be submitted to Somerville Food and Nutrition Services to pre-pay for your child's school lunch.
 Checks are preferred as cash transactions are difficult to trace.
 If a check is not possible, cash can be processed.
 Checks made payable to Somerville Food and Nutrition Services can be mailed to 8 Bonair St., Somerville, MA, 02145.
 You can also have your child submit a check during breakfast time to his/her school's Kitchen Manager.
 To ensure proper credit when paying by check, please make sure your student's name and school is noted on the memo line.
 If you have more than one student in the school system, please indicate which child's account should be credited and for how much.
 The amount of the payment will be credited to the child's account and automatically deducted when a lunch or milk is purchased.

 Prepayments are non-refundable.
 However, the child's balance will be transferred to another Somerville school automatically if the student changes schools within the District.
 Any remaining balance at year end will automatically transfer to start the new school year.

 All of the meals and snacks offered by the Food and Nutrition Services Department (FNSD) meet the nutritional and meal pattern requirements set forth by the United States Department of Agriculture (USDA) for participation in the National School Breakfast and Lunch Programs.
 Visit the USDA website for more information.
 All food and beverage items sold through the a la carte programs meet the guidelines established by the Massachusetts Action for Healthy Kids.

 Questions or comments about school meals?
-Call or email Food & Nutrition Services Director Lauren Mancini, (617) 629-5690.
+Call or email Food and Nutrition Services Director Lauren Mancini at (617) 629-5690.